NishchayAnand/software-engineering/JavaScript Fundamentals/This Keyword/Notes.md

-# Understanding "this" Keyword
+# Understanding "this" Keyword in Browser Environment

-The binding of "this" keyword in a **function execution context** depends on how the function is invoked (i.e., the binding is decided at runtime).
+The `this` keyword is a reference variable pointing to the object that is currently executing the code. (wrong -> consider arrow function as method of an object)

+In JavaScript, it is usually determined by how a function referencing the "this" keyword is invoked.

-## Inside a Standalone Function
+## In Standalone Regular Functions

-Inside a function declared in global context, "this" refers to:
+For a function in the global context, "this" keyword refers to the **global** object.

-- the `Window` object in browser environment.
-- the `Global` object in Node.js environment.
+> In a browser environment, the global object is `window`.

 ```
+// Regular Function declared using function expression in the global context.

-let Vehicle = function() {
+const Vehicle = function() {
   console.log(this);
 }
 Vehicle();

+// Above code will display window object in browser environment and global object in Node.js environment.
 ```

-> Above code will display **window object in browser** and **global object in Node**.
+## In Standalone Arrow Functions

+## In Constructor Function

+Inside a method of a constructor function, "this" refers to the object instance.

-## Inside a Method of an Object Literal
+## In Methods of an Object Literal

 Inside a method of an object literal, "this" refers to the object itself.